Skip to content

 Our net zero roadmap

-We aim to be net zero in our financed emissions by 2050 and in our own operations by 2025.
+We’ve achieved net zero in our own operations and aim to be net zero in our financed emissions by 2050.

 We are working across our business and functions to deliver on our net zero commitments.
 We prioritise measurement and decarbonisation efforts in the highest-emitting and most carbon-intensive sectors of our portfolio, demonstrating our commitment to supporting the transition of the real-world economy, alongside working to reduce emissions from our own operations and supply chain.